jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 When it comes to the starters, there is a lot to like.
 Castillo and Kirby’s 32% strikeout rate.
 Kirby’s miniscule walk rate of 3.4%.
 The fact that Woo gives up an extra-base hit no more than 1.43% of the time. <br>

 Regarding the relievers, it’s a bit of a mixed bag.
-Bauman’s Home Run and Walk Rate are higher than his strikeout rate.
+Bauman’s home run and walk Rate are higher than his strikeout rate.
 Saucedo’s walk Rate is 66.67%.
-There are too many walks full stop.<br>
+There are too many walks full stop.

 Who has the best 4-Seamer based on results?
 For limiting extra-base hits, I have to go with Woo.